Youth LGBT Organization Deystvie: Through the Means of the Law, We Can Move Mountains for the LGBTI+ Community in Bulgaria

 By virtue of its specific positionality – as an “exile” whose way back is blocked by obsolete legislation, on the one hand, and as the bearer of different experiences and civic consciousness, on the other hand, the Bulgarian LGBTI + diaspora is an invaluable ally of Deystvie.
 According to Limberova, the LGBTI + rights movement and the entire civil society in Bulgaria have a lot to learn from ex-pats who have experienced first-hand how the public supports various causes, has a mature donor culture, and organizes events and initiatives at the grassroots level.
 A commitment to mutual learning and solidarity brings together allies like Lili on the Advisory Board: “We have a member who works at the UN; another is straight ally and mother of a transgender child struggling for legal recognition of her transition… These are different perspectives and experiences that enrich our work.”
 She believes supporters of the cause who have settled down in more accepting and liberal societies have both the freedom and a distinctive responsibility to mobilize resources and expertise, albeit remotely.

-Our conversations took place on the eve of the historic victory of lawyers Veneta Limberova and Denitsa Lyubenova in the case of baby Sarah.
+Our conversations took place on the eve of the historic victory of legal expert Veneta Limberova and lawyer Denitsa Lyubenova in the case of baby Sarah.
 On May 17, 2022, a Bulgarian court ruled that the Sofia Municipality must issue a birth certificate in which both the Bulgarian and the English mother of Sarah are recognized legally as parents.
 The outcome vindicated Limberova’s prediction the first children to receive such rights will be those born abroad, paving the way for a “family for all” in Bulgaria.
 It also justifies her lasting conviction that a strong civil society that knows how to push the levers of the law can perform “feats of courage.”